miguel-azevedo/sms-orders-alertnotifications-for-woocommerce/README.txt

 You need to have installed the [E-goi Smart Marketing plugin](https://wordpress.org/plugins/smart-marketing-for-wp/ "Smart Marketing SMS and Newsletters Forms").

 You must have an E-goi account.
-[Create now a free E-goi account](https://login.egoiapp.com/signup "Create now a free E-goi account")
+[Create now a free E-goi account](https://login.egoiapp.com/signup "Create now a free E-goi account with 10 SMS (offer) included.")

 If you wish to send notifications with the Multibanco payment data, you need to have the euPago or IfthenPay plugin installed, and [WooCommerce PagSeguro](https://wordpress.org/plugins/woocommerce-pagseguro/ "WooCommerce PagSeguro") if you will use PagSeguro.